South Africa beat Zimbabwe to set up New Zealand semifinal at T20 World Cup

 Raza reached his fifty off 29 balls before falling to left-armer Kwena Maphaka, caught by Miller off a leading edge.
 Clive Madande boosted the total with 26 not out off 20 balls at the end.

-Maphaka took 2-21 from his four overs and Corbin Bosch 2-40.
+Maphaka took 2-21 from his four overs, and Corbin Bosch, 2-40.

-South Africa’s semfinal against New Zealand will be played at Eden Gardens in Kolkata, India on Wednesday and begin at 13:30 GMT.
+South Africa’s semifinal against New Zealand will be played at Eden Gardens in Kolkata, India on Wednesday and begin at 13:30 GMT.
 Al Jazeera’s live coverage of the match will begin at 10:30 GMT.